-As per our guide to design principles in marketing, contrast is an important element to include when you design.
+As per our design principles guide, contrast is an important element to include when you design.

-We created two versions of these designs.
-One to work better on a light background and one to work better on a dark background.
+We created 2 versions of these designs.
+One to work better on a light background, and the other to work better on a dark background.

 But we believe, this leads to a slightly confusing choice for the shopper.